Undergraduate major: BA

 Teacher Licensure/Certification

 Licensure/certification requirements across the nation are subject to change.
-Students who plan to seek employment in a state other than Iowa should make every effort to be informed about current requirements in that state.
-Generally, students who apply out-of-state should first secure Iowa licensure.
+Students who plan to seek employment in a state other than Iowa are encouraged to inform themselves about current requirements in that state.
+In most cases, students applying for an out-of-state license or certificate should first secure an Iowa license.

 To be recommended by the University of Iowa, applicants must complete all requirements of the appropriate approved program.
 A minimum of 20 s.h. of coursework applied to meet program requirements must be earned at the University of Iowa.